srlinuxamericas/DCFWorkshop/srl-telemetry-lab/README.md

 [Prometheus](https://prometheus.io) is a popular open-source time-series database.
 It is used in this lab to store the telemetry data exported by gnmic.
 The prometheus configuration file - [configs/prometheus/prometheus.yml](configs/prometheus/prometheus.yml) - has a minimal configuration and instructs prometheus to scrape the data from the gnmic collector with a 5s interval.

 Since Prometheus stores all the metrics collected by gNMIc it is quite useful to have a way to explore the collected data.
-Prometheus provides a web interface that can be accessed via the over internal port `9090`.
-Use `show-ports` command to identify the external port mapped to prometheus' internal port.

 ### Grafana